klynmc/run-buddy/README.md

-# run-buddy
+# Run Buddy, Inc

 ## Purpose
-A website that offers fitness training sevices
+A website that offers fitness training sevices.

 ## Built With
 * HTML